 - caused, or could have caused, significant loss or damage to one or more customers of the alleged participants;

-- involved senior representators in authorising or participating in the conduct;
+- involved senior representatives in authorising or participating in the conduct;

 - involved a person or company that has previously been found to have participated in or has admitted to participating in a cartel;

-- affected the government (and thus tax payers were victims); or
+- the government (and thus taxpayers) were victims; or

-A criminal prosecution requires the proof of additional elements and the prosecution must meet a higher standard of proof.
+A criminal prosecution requires the proof of additional elements and the prosecution must meet a higher standard of proof (see above).

 A limitation period of six years applies to civil contraventions but there is no limitation period for criminal contraventions.